 Myositis ossificans or heterotopic ossification is extra-skeletal ossification that occurs in muscles & other soft tissues.
-It is now denoted by better term heterotopic ossification.
 It affects the function of the normal soft tissues around bones and joints.
 Cases of heterotopic ossification causing ankylosis have been reported.

 The term myositis ossificans is somewhat misleading.
 The condition is characterized by fibrous, bony and cartilaginous proliferation but can occur in sites other than muscles and inflammatory changes are rarely evident.